 But they don't have to be.
 A settlor or trustee can also be a beneficiary of same trust.

 Prior to setting up a trust, the settlor holds equitable title to the assets intended to be placed in trust.
-In other words, the assets belong wholly to him or her.
+Equitable title means that the assets belong wholly to them.

 On creating the trust, the settlor transfers the legal title to the assets to the trustee.
 The legal title may then stand either in the trustee’s name or in the name of someone else on behalf of the trustee.

 In transferring the title of the assets to the fund, the assets cease to be the personal possessions of the settlor.
 And so they become immune to claims against the settlor from creditors, bankruptcy cases, family disagreements, financial setbacks, and lawsuits.

 The settlor appoints the trustee and the beneficiary.
 They also set the rules (the trusts) by which the trustee may manage the assets.

 The trustee may be a person or an entity such as a company (often when management fees are charged).
 The settlor may nominate multiple trustees.
 Although the trustees of a trust may change, a trust must always have at least one trustee.

 The beneficiary may be a person, an entity (for example, a charity organisation), or something else (for example, a pet or a cause).
 The settlor may also specify multiple beneficiaries.

 The assets, also called trust property, may include real estate, cash, stock, shares, artworks, life insurance policies, pension scheme death benefits, or other investments.

 Depending on who the settlor, the trustees and the beneficiaries are, and the rules under which the trust fund is managed, different rules regarding taxation apply.